PX4/flight_review/README.md

 - `pip3 install bokeh jinja2 pyulog` (at least version 0.12.3 of bokeh is
   required)
 - `sudo apt-get install sqlite3`
-- configure web server settings in `plot_app/config`.
+- configure web server settings in `plot_app/config.py` (and set the google maps API key in `plot_app/templates/index.hml`).
 This can be skipped for a local installation.
 - `./setup_db.py` to initialize the database